Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/08-Hog-utils.md

 # Hog utils

 Hog provides a series of Tcl scripts solving different tasks that will be described in this section.
-All the following scripts can be found in *./Hog/Tcl/utils*.
+All the following scripts are located in *./Hog/Tcl/utils*.
 Run each script with the *-h* option to see the full list of arguments/options and usage example.

 ## check-syntax.tcl